SSV-embedded/TinyML_IR-Sensor/README.md

     The download can be done from the left sidebar.
 To do so, click on the three dots and choose download.

+## Converting Model to TinyML

+1) Load the Tensorflow Model

+    After generating the model, we convert the model to a TinyML.
+TinyML enables on-device machine learning by running the model on an embedded device with only few kilobytes of memory.
+    Firstly, we need to set the environment and load the model.
+If the model was just built and saved, the model is already uploaded to Colab.
+Otherwise the models needs to be uploaded to the following path: "/content/".
+Make sure the model is named IR_Sensor.h5.
+While converting the model you need to use h5py<3.0.
+After the installation you will be prompted to restart the runtime.
+Please note, that all variabels are now unknown.
+Run the cells again to know all the necessary variables and libraries (e.g. numpy).

+    ```python
+    import tensorflow as tf
+    from tensorflow import keras
+    !pip install 'h5py<3.0.0'

+    model = keras.models.load_model("/content/IR_Sensor.h5")
+    ```

+2) Convert the model

+    Secondly, we convert the model by using the TFLiteConverter.
+The tflite model is saved as IR_Sensor.tflite.

+    ```python
+    converter = tf.lite.TFLiteConverter.from_keras_model(model)
+    tflite_model=converter.convert()
+    open('IR_Sensor.tflite', 'wb').write(tflite_model)
+    ```